 I tweet only my best postings, not everything like most other people.
 So you have to subscribe to my feed.
 I do auto-posting via RSS to Delicious though because I would otherwise forget to bookmark my own articles.
 I often use Delicious for my research though and not finding my own posts would be stupid.

 Many people use Dropbox for backups and IFTTT supports it.
-I don't like Dropbox, they sent me too many mails after I signed up.
+I don’t like Dropbox, they sent me too many mails after I signed up.
 You can also backup using other services though.
-I backup my tweets for example.
-I send them over to Google Calendar I otherwise don't use.
-I also backup my Delicious bookmarks on Diigo.
+You can backup your tweets for example.
+I backup my Delicious bookmarks on Diigo.
 Last but not least I backup links I shared on Facebook to Delicious.

 Cross posting has been a nono for many years on the Web, long before social media arrived.
 People used to send an email to several mailing lists back then so they flooded you.
 So be cautious when cross posting to several social media sites.